oneapi-src/oneDNN/src/gpu/intel/jit/README.md

 kernels requires the OpenCL runtime.

-nGEN uses generator classes to control the emission of instructions. oneDNN uses the templated `jit_generator<ngen::HW>` class for jit kernels, which is built off of the `ngen::OpenCLCodeGenerator` class.
+nGEN uses generator classes to control the emission of instructions. oneDNN uses the templated `generator_t<ngen::HW>` class for jit kernels, which is built off of the `ngen::OpenCLCodeGenerator` class.

 # Injectors
 Injectors provide low-level interfaces for including common building block code